Emanuel-san/Mortage-web/README.md

 * [Create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html)
 * [Creating an EC2 instance with Amazon Linux](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html)

-When creating the EC2 instance, make sure it is on public subnet, else it won't be accessible from the outside.
+When creating the EC2 instance, make sure it is on a public subnet, else it won't be accessible from the outside.
 Enable Auto-assign public IP and choose your security group.

 [Connect to your EC2 instance using ssh](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) and install [Amazon Corretto 18](https://docs.aws.amazon.com/corretto/latest/corretto-18-ug/generic-linux-install.html#rpm-linux-install-instruct).

-After installation is complete open a new command prompt and transfer the JAR file and *prospects.txt* [using native secure copy (SCP)](https://docs.aws.amazon.com/managedservices/latest/appguide/qs-file-transfer.html) with the following commands(*from project root*).
+After installation is complete open a new command prompt and transfer the JAR file and *prospects.txt* [using native secure copy (SCP)](https://docs.aws.amazon.com/managedservices/latest/appguide/qs-file-transfer.html) with the following commands(*from project root folder*).
 </br>`scp .\mortgage-web-0.0.1-SNAPSHOT.jar ec2-user@<your_ec2_instance_ip>:/home/ec2-user`</br></br>
 `scp .\prospects.txt ec2-user@<your_ec2_instance_ip>:/home/ec2-user`

-Switch back to your command prompt with the ssh connection to the EC2 instance and run the JAR file `java -jar target/mortgage-web-0.0.1-SNAPSHOT.jar`
+Switch back to the command prompt with the ssh connection to your EC2 instance and run the JAR file `java -jar target/mortgage-web-0.0.1-SNAPSHOT.jar`

-The Spring Boot app will start and you can now test for a response on your local machine with `curl <you_ec2_instance_ip>:8080` or use your browser to navigate to the ec2 instance and see the mortgages table with data showing.
+The Spring Boot app will start and you can now test for a response on your local machine with `curl <you_ec2_instance_ip>:8080` or use your browser to navigate to the ec2 instance and see the app front-end.

-Create an AMI image of your instance, then you will always have an instance with java jdk installed when starting a new EC2 instance using that image.
+[Create an AMI image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-ami.html) of your instance, then you'll always have an instance with the java jdk installed when starting a new EC2 instance using that image.

 Upload a fresh JAR file and `prospects.txt` to you s3 bucket, replace `<your_s3_bucket_name>` with your own bucket name that you created.</br>
 `aws s3 cp target/mortgage-web-0.0.1-SNAPSHOT.jar s3://<your_s3_bucket_name>/mortgage-web-0.0.1-SNAPSHOT.jar`</br></br>